aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 2.Specify the rules you want to apply to your data in quality_rules.py file.

-3.Run the asyncio.run(atlas_dataset_quality.run()) in debug mode to apply the rules and get the quality score of your data as output.
+3.Run the atlas_dataset_quality found in m4i data management,to apply the rules and get the quality score of your data as output.

 To run the data quality rules on your follow the steps of this link https://gitlab.com/m4i/m4i-data-management/-/blob/Athanasios/quality_rules.md